commercialhaskell/stack/doc/commands/build_command.md

 Pass the flag to enable or disable the ignoring of lower and upper version bounds in Cabal files.

-!!! info
+!!! warning

-    The name `allow-newer` was chosen to match a commonly-used Cabal option which ignored only upper version bounds.
+    This command line flag is misnamed.
+It causes Stack to ignore all the bounds in the relevant Cabal file(s), not only upper bounds.
+The name was chosen to match the `--allow-newer` option introduced in `Cabal-1.20.0.0`.

 ### `--bench` flag